mazambaloch7/Flutter_NoteBook_24/README.md

 # flutter_notebook_24
+### EP 1353-1353
+This is 3rd part of this series...
+I'm creating this app UI.
+I have completed the app till that part.
+So,  Now I'm completing the remaining part of the app UI...

+so start now

+add the few pub in the pub.yaml file let start building this part

+implement the action on the button....like on the demo app...show and hide action

+so design is completed ...
+thanks for watching

 ### EP 1352-1353
 This is 2nd part of this series.. thanks for watching and see you in the next videos